-As discussed in Note 7 to the consolidated financial statements, the Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate the carrying value of these assets may not be recoverable.
+As discussed in Note 2 (I) and Note 7 to the consolidated financial statements, the Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate the carrying value of these assets may not be recoverable.
 Recoverability of long-lived assets to be held and used is measured by a comparison of the carrying amount of an asset to the estimated undiscounted future cash flows expected to be generated by the asset.
-If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
+If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset.
 Fair value is generally measured based on either quoted market prices, if available, or discounted cash flow analyses.
-Based upon the analysis performed, the fair value of long-lived assets exceeded its carrying value as of the December 31, 2021 and no impairment was recognized for the year ended December 31, 2021.
+Based upon the analysis performed, the Company recognized impairment losses for long-lived assets of \$4.8 million for the year ended December 31, 2022.